 1980-81, 1981-82, 1982-83, 1983-84, 1994-95, 2000-01, 2002-03, 2011-12

-Liverpool have racked up a tally of eight League Cups.
+Our tally of eight League Cups have been won over the course of 12 final appearances.
 The trophy was last brought home to Anfield in 2012 courtesy of victory over Cardiff City at Wembley.

 1972-73, 1975-76, 2000-01

-LFC have won the UEFA Cup on three separate occasions.
-Bill Shankly, Bob Paisley and Gerard Houllier all led their teams to the trophy, the latter thanks to a 5-4 win over Alaves in one of the most incredible European finals of all-time.
+We have won the UEFA Cup on three occasions.
+Bill Shankly, Bob Paisley and Gerard Houllier all led their teams to the trophy, the latter thanks to a 5-4 win over Alaves in one of the most incredible European finals of all time.

 1977, 2001, 2005, 2019

-Three of Liverpool's European Cup victories and one UEFA Cup win have been followed up with success in the season-opening Super Cup, the most recent via penalties in 2019.
+Three of Liverpool's European Cup victories and one UEFA Cup win have been followed up with success in the season-opening Super Cup.

 1964*, 1965*, 1966, 1974, 1976, 1977*, 1979, 1980, 1982, 1986*, 1988, 1989, 1990*, 2001, 2006 ( * shared)